GrainLearning/grainLearning/README.dev.md

 You can check the documentation [here](https://grainlearning.readthedocs.io/en/latest/)

 ### Create the documentation locally using poetry
-1. You need to be in the same `poetry shell` used to install grainlearning, or repeat the process to install using poetry and doc extras: `poetry install -E docs`.
+1. You need to be in the same `poetry shell` used to install grainlearning, or repeat the process to install using poetry and doc extras: `poetry install -E docs` or `poetry install --extras "docs"`.
+Alternatively you can install via pip: `pip install .[docs]`
 1. `cd docs`
 1. `poetry run make html`

 ## Testing and code coverage
-You must have had installed grainlearning development dependencies: `poetry install -E dev` or `pip install .[dev]`
+You must have had installed grainlearning development dependencies: `poetry install -E dev` or `poetry install --extras "dev"` or `pip install .[dev]`

 To run the tests:
 ``` shell